jundalisay/superblist/content/en/research/engels/dialectics/ape.md

 ---
-title: The Part played by Labour in the Transition from Ape to Man
+title: Labour in the Transition from Ape to Man
 heading: Part 1
 # Dialectics of Nature
 weight: 2
 # date: 2022-01-31
-description: Dialectics of Nature
+description: The decisive step in the transition from ape to man was the adoption of a more and more erect posture.
 author: "Frederick Engels"
 image: "/covers/nature.jpg"
 icon: /icons/engels.png